-'Northern Macedonia' opens doors to EU expansion
+Macedonia name deal opens doors to Western expansion

 The doors to further Western expansion in the Balkans have been thrown wide open by a seeming breakthrough on the Macedonia name dispute.